dshieble/dshieble.github.io/_posts/2023-11-13-leadership.md

   ga('send', 'pageview');

 </script>

-I've spent enough time leading large and small engineering teams over the last decade that I've developed some opinions about how to do it.
+I've spent a lot of leading large and small data-focused engineering teams over the last decade.
+Through this experince I've developed some opinions about what good leadership looks like.
+My central leadership tenets are:

-My general approach breaks down as follows:
 - Set a Strategy
 - Do Row-Level Inspection
 - Set Clear Expectations
 - Give Frequent Feedback
 - Let Builders Build

 ## Set a Strategy